-“Parents always say the same thing: I wish I had known; I wish I could go back and prevent it,” he says.
+“Parents always say the same thing: I wish I had known.
+I wish I could go back and prevent it,” he says.

-“The average age of the children we see from window falls at BC Children’s is between three and six years old,” says Michelle Dodds, trauma manager, BC Children's.
-At this age, their heads are proportionately larger than the rest of their bodies, so when they fall, their centre of gravity is towards the top and they hit their heads when they hit the ground.
-The result is often brain or spine injuries as well as many other potential injuries.
+“The average age of the children we see at BC Children’s who fall from windows is between three and six years old,” says Michelle Dodds, trauma manager at BC Children's.
+"At this age, their heads are proportionately larger than the rest of their bodies, so when they fall, their centre of gravity is towards the top and they hit their heads when they hit the ground.
+The result is often brain or spine injuries as well as many other serious injuries."

 Move furniture and planters – or anything that can be climbed on – away from windows.

 Install window guards on windows above the ground floor.
 Fasten windows so that they cannot open more than 10 centimetres wide.
-Ensure there's a safety release in case of fire.
+Ensure there's a safety release, in case of fire.

 Remember that screens keep bugs out, not children in!
 Screens are easily pushed out.

-Don’t underestimate a child’s mobility; children begin climbing before they can walk.
+Don’t underestimate a child’s mobility.
+Children begin climbing before they can walk.